1998 Indianapolis 500: Sunday May 10

 Opening day saw Mike Groff take the honor of "first car on the track."
 Crashes during the day were suffered by Jack Hewitt and Jimmy Kite, neither were serious.
 Robbie Buhl was the fastest car of the day, at 219.325 mph.

 Monday May 11

 Tony Stewart led the speed chart, with a lap of 223.703 mph.
 It was the fastest lap since the normally aspirated engine formula was adopted in 1997.
 Eight drivers in total broke the 200 mph barrier.

 Danny Ongais suffered the most serious crash thus far for the month, and was sidelined with a concussion.
+He would never race an IndyCar/Champ Car again.
 Arie Luyendyk, Mike Groff, Raul Boesel and Tony Stewart all suffered mechanical problems, and required tows back to the garage area.

 Off the track, Eddie Cheever announced a sponsorship deal with Rachel's Gourmet Potato Chips.

 Tuesday May 12

 Tony Stewart nearly matched his speed from a day before, with a fast lap of 223.691 mph.
 Second best Kenny Bräck was a full 2 mph slower at 221.593 mph.

 Sunny skies, with temperatures in the 70s greeted the Speedway for the third day in a row.